vocion/vocion-core/README.md

 - ./tests/global.teardown.ts
 - ./tests/TestUtils.ts

-Then, in the following, you need to update the existing files:
+Then, in the following files, you will need to update the existing files:

 - src/app/[locale]/(auth)/dashboard/layout.tsx, add links to `Todos` and `Billing` page
 - package.json, add the missing scripts `dev:stripe` and `stripe:setup-price`.

 For your information, the list may not be exhaustive and you also need to add the related imports used in these files.

+### FAQ

+#### Why are webhooks not necessary for Clerk?

+For most applications, there is no need to sync with Clerk using webhooks.
+In the Todo app example, the data related to users, organizations, and roles is stored in Clerk.
+It only uses the ID as the primary key for the database table.

+Of course, if your application is more complex, you can synchronize the data with Clerk using webhooks.

+To integrate with Stripe, we follow a different approach due to Stripe's rate limiting.
+Instead of making direct API calls to Stripe each time, we store important Stripe data in our database and synchronize it using webhooks.

 ### Contributions